-Ian McGimpsey works for Boliden as a Principal Resource Geologist at Ore Reserves and Project Evaluation and is a member FAMMP1.
-Ian McGimpsey has over 15 years of experience in the Exploration and Mining industry.
+Ian McGimpsey currently works for Boliden as the Head of Section for Aitik Near Mine Exploration and was employed as a Principal Resource Geologist at Ore Reserves and Project Evaluation at the time of the Nautanen Mineral Resource estimate.
+Ian McGimpsey has over 15 years of experience in the Exploration and Mining industry and is a member FAMMP1.